 The planning of the trek.

 Chris initiated the communication on the Everest trek’s three high passes and a tour of Tibet two months after getting home.
 We exchanged numerous ideas and itineraries via email over several months.

-Ten weeks before the trek was to begin, Chris faced a hiccup at work, one of his engineers resigned, and the project they were working on needed to be finished before the end of the year.
-Then, two weeks before the trek, Chris confirmed his worst fears – he couldn’t complete the project before the trek and had to pull out at the last moment.
-This left Tara to do the trek for which all her holiday time and flights had been finalized.
+Ten weeks before the trek began, Chris faced a hiccup at work, one of his engineers resigned, and the project they were working on needed to be finished before the end of the year.
+Then, two weeks before the trek, Chris confirmed his worst fears – he couldn’t complete the project before the hike and had to pull out at the last moment.
+This left Tara to do the trek for which all her holiday time and flights had been finalised.

 My team’s other worry was the early onset of cold weather from mid-October onwards – this would make the conditions on the high passes icy and potentially dangerous.
 However, we firmly believe in prevention rather than cure – I advised Tara on the potential risks of doing the high passes during December while also of the possibilities of meeting people who had done it while on the lodges and trail.
 Tara kindly agreed to follow our advice and stay on the safe side rather than risk injury and an early end to her holiday.
 So we decided to do the Gokyo Lakes and Everest base camp trek for safety measures.

-Tara was met at the airport by me, brought to her hotel, and later that evening, we had dinner together with our team of climbers who had just returned the day before from Lukla.
+Tara was met at the airport by me, brought to her hotel, and later that evening, we had dinner with our team of climbers who had just returned the day before from Lukla.
 This was Tara’s third trek with our company.
 The next day Tara had a free day to wander around and do things in Thamel while I had some chores to be handled.
-We agreed to meet up the next morning in the hotel lobby before going to the airport for our flight to Lukla.
+We agreed to meet the following day in the hotel lobby before going to the airport for our flight to Lukla.

 Tara at Gokyo Ri 5364m